Scholarship Renewal Terms

 Congratulations on being awarded an academic scholarship at the University of Dallas!

-In order for your scholarship to be applied toward your tuition charges for the academic
+In order for your scholarship to be applied toward your tuition charges for the aid

 Students must show that they have maintained full-time academic status each semester,

 enrolling in a minimum 12 credits each semester.

 In addition, students must always meet Satisfactory Academic Progress requirements and must not be on financial aid suspension at the end of any term.

 At the end of a student's sophomore (or second) year at UD, a 2.5 cumulative GPA is

 required in order to remain eligible for all merit scholarships.
 If a student does

 not meet the 2.5 cumulative GPA by the end of four semesters, the affected award(s) will be suspended or adjusted.
 For GPAs falling between 2.0